alex-gutev/live_cells/README.md

 ```

 Here we're testing whether `errorA` is non-null, that is whether an error occurred while parsing a
-number from `strA` and providing an error message in the `errorText` of the `InputDecoration`.
+number from `strA` and if so providing an error message in the `errorText` of the `InputDecoration`.
-**NOTE**: The value of `errorA` is accessed directly in the `CellWidget`, this can be done but it
-will cause the entire `CellWidget` to be rebuilt which may be inefficient.

 The error message can be made more descriptive by also checking whether the field is empty, or not.